Layer-3 Data Center

 **Concepts of traditional three-tier design**

 The classic data center uses a three-tier architecture, segmenting servers into pods.
 The architecture consists of core routers, aggregation routers, and access switches to which the endpoints are connected.
 Spanning Tree Protocol (STP) is used between the aggregation routers and access switches to build a loop-free topology for the Layer 2 part of the network.
-Spanning Tree Protocol is simple and a plug-and-play technology requiring little configuration.
+STP is simple and a plug-and-play technology requiring little configuration.

 VLANs are extended within each pod, and servers can move freely within a pod without the need to change IP addresses and default gateway configurations.
 However, the downside of Spanning Tree Protocol is that it cannot use parallel forwarding paths and permanently blocks redundant paths in a VLAN.